top of page

 Mason recommends starting your search by using the exact words of your trademark in the “TM Lookup” field through the Canadian Trademark Database.

 If many results are returned, you can narrow them down by including types of goods and services.
-You can add another search criteria, by using the Nice International Classification system which is apart of the World Intellectual Property Organization (WIPO).
-This will enable you to quickly identify the trademarks that cover goods and services that are similar to yours.
+You can add another search criteria using the Nice International Classification system, which is part of the World Intellectual Property Organization (WIPO).
+This will enable you to quickly identify trademarks that cover goods and services similar to yours.
 The system divides all goods and services into 45 classes, and you need to specify which ones you want to register your trademark for.

 For example, if you have a coffee shop, you might want to register your trademark for class 30 (coffee, tea, cocoa, etc.) and class 43 (services for providing food and drink, etc.), or if you own a wellness centre, you might want to register your trademark for class 44 (health spa services) and class 41 (sports and fitness training services).